 The EEOC regulations issued in January 1979 and began by observing that after Congress enacted Title VII in 1964, "many employers, labor organizations, and other persons subject to the Act have altered employment systems to implement the purposes of Title VII by improving employment opportunities for previously excluded groups.
 Because of what Congress has called the 'complex and pervasive' nature of systemic discrimination against minorities and women, these voluntary efforts often involve significant changes in employment relationships."
 The Commission also observed that some affirmative action decisions have been "challenged as inconsistent with Title VII, because they took into account race, sex, or national origin" which the EEOC refers to as "so-called 'reverse discrimination."
-The EEOC determined that because the
+The EEOC determined that because the challenged actions by the employers were taken to improve the conditions of "minorities and women" such actions were based on the "principles of title VII."

-&lt;sup>19 Id. at 280 (citations and quotations omitted).
+19 Id. at 280 (citations and quotations omitted).

-&lt;sup>21 Id. at 280 n.8.
+21 Id. at 280 n.8.

-$^{22}$ Adoption of Interpretative Guidelines, 44 Fed.
+$^{^{22}}$ Adoption of Interpretative Guidelines, 44 Fed.
 Reg.
 4422 (Jan.
-19, 1979) (to be codified at 29 C.F.R. $\S$ 1608.1).
+19, 1979) (to be codified at 29 C.F.R. \S 1608.1).

-&lt;sup>24 44 Fed.
+24 44 Fed.
 Reg.
 4422 (citation omitted).

-&lt;sup>25 29 C.F.R. § 1608.1(a).
+25 29 C.F.R. § 1608.1(a).